Self-Guided Belief Propagation -- A Homotopy Continuation Method: Self-guided belief propagation (SBP)

 \subsection{Practical considerations}

-In practice the runtime of SBP is influenced by the difference between two successive fixed points $\setOfMsg[\circ]_{[m]}$ and $\setOfMsg[\circ]_{[m-1]}$ -- the difference is primarily determined by the number of steps $M$.
+In practice the run-time of SBP is influenced by the difference between two successive fixed points $\setOfMsg[\circ]_{m}$ and $\setOfMsg[\circ]_{m-1}$ -- the difference is primarily determined by the number of steps $M$.
 Ideally $M$ should be as large as possible.
-This, however, increases the runtime (cf. Theorem~\ref{thm:complexity}); in practice we would choose $M$ as small as possible but as large as necessary.
-Moreover, one can adaptively increase the step size if two successive fixed points are close, i.e., if $\setOfMsg[\circ]_{[m]}\simeq \setOfMsg[\circ]_{[m-1]}$ (cf.~\cite[pp.23]{sommese2005numerical},~\cite{allgower2003numerical}).
+This, however, increases the run-time (see Theorem~\ref{thm:complexity}); in practice, we would choose $M$ as small as possible but as large as necessary.
+Moreover, one can adaptively increase the step size if two successive fixed points are close, i.e., if $\setOfMsg[\circ]_{m}\simeq \setOfMsg[\circ]_{m-1}$ (cf.~\cite[pp.23]{sommese2005numerical},~\cite{allgower2003numerical}).
 Our experiments show that it is sufficient to use rather coarse steps; we used $M\leq 10$ for all reported experiments and using more steps would not have improved the accuracy.